Skip to main content

 09:15

 Our view is that the approach in amendments 24 and 28 is, therefore, the best one.
-Drafting is framed broadly to allow the regulations for each kind of assistance to make provision about the circumstances in which a late application is allowed, which gives the amendments three distinct advantages over the approach proposed in amendment 105.
+The drafting is framed broadly to allow the regulations for each kind of assistance to make provision about the circumstances in which a late application is allowed, which gives the amendments three distinct advantages over the approach proposed in amendment 105.

 First, I emphasise that it creates a very wide power to make provision in regulations about the entire circumstances for late applications generally.
 It does not limit the provision to a single principle, such as allowing for good reasons or exceptional circumstances for late applications, as amendment 105 would do.
 Instead, our approach would allow a tailored and potentially different provision to be made for each kind of assistance, in response to the agency’s practical experience on the ground of delivering that assistance.